rusefi/rusefi/java_tools/readme.md

-Here we have some tiny dev utilities - average rusEFI user would not need to use any of these!
+Here we have some dev utilities - average rusEFI user would not need to use any of these!

 ```
-cd android
 ./gradlew :config_definition:shadowJar
 ```

+``configuration_definition`` is the most valuable subproject: that code reads

 gcc_map_reader reads the .map file produced by GCC and prints some details on what is RAM used for